hushkat/hushkat.github.io/content/posts/BrunnerCTF.md

 ## Writing the Exploit

-Hereâ€™s the final Python exploit with pwntools:
+Here is the final Python exploit with pwntools:
 ```python
 #!/usr/bin/env python3
 from pwn import *